tim-band/js-dataentrygrid/README.md

 -   `columnEnd` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** one past the last column
 -   `values`

+## clearData

+Clears all the data, leaving the headers and number of rows untouched.
+This clearing goes on the undo stack.

 ## getColumn

 Gets the text of the cells of one column.